Revelation Overview

 More Problems with Two Worldwide Earthquakes:

 Having two vast worldwide earthquakes is particularly troublesome.
 Commentators who support a Non-Overlapping Model propose that the first earthquake (the one described in the sixth seal) is a “lesser” earthquake.
 This claim is pinned on a modest difference in wording between the two earthquake references.
-Specifically, in the sixth seal it says “every mountain and island were moved out of their places”, while in the seventh bowl it says “every island fled away, and the mountains were not found”.
+Specifically, in the sixth seal it says “every mountain and island were moved out of their places”, while in the seventh bowl, it says “every island fled away, and the mountains were not found”.

 But does this wording difference really demand two great earthquakes?
 No. If every island fled away and every mountain could not be found, is it safe to also say they were moved out of their places.
 The second account can easily be seen as a somewhat more finalized version of the first account.
 On the contrary, if the author really did intend for us to understand these as two different earthquakes, why would he go out of his way to make the two accounts sound so similar?